Online LPN Programs in North Carolina: NC Schools Compared

 What skills do you learn in LPN programs in NC?

-The bulk of what an LPN student learns in an accredited LPN program in NC involves nursing medical theory and nursing practice.
-Theoretical topics cover scientific concepts relating to processes of the human body including what happens to the body under the stress of illness or injury.
-Wake Tech’s LPN program, for example, includes a Health-Illness Concepts class that teaches topics like oxygenation, infection, cellular regulation, and metabolism.
+The bulk of what an LPN student learns involves nursing medical theory and nursing practice.
+You’ll learn about scientific concepts relating to processes of the human body, and you’ll explore professional behaviors, caring interventions, effective communication, and more.
 Students also learn hands-on skills such as taking vital signs and conducting patient assessments.
-Finally, nursing practice instruction includes policy and rules-driven topics, such as ethics, professional behaviors, and healthcare delivery systems.
+Finally, nursing practice instruction includes policy- and rules-driven topics, such as ethics, professional behavior, and healthcare delivery systems.

 How much do LPN programs cost in North Carolina?